trinidadhuerta/Algorithms/README.md

 # Algorithms
-A Compilation of Algorithms Written in C#
+A Compilation of algorithms written in python and C#